Bighairymtnman/Journal/README.md

 ## About The Project

-The Journal App was created to offer a peaceful and minimal environment for capturing thoughts, prayers, reflections, or anything else on your mind.
+The Journal App was created to offer a minimal environment for capturing thoughts, prayers, reflections, or anything else on your mind.

 This app shares the same foundation as the Bible App and is packaged as a cross-platform desktop application using Electron.